heroku/rack-queue-metrics/README.md

 The following information is sent in the notification payload:

-* `requests[:active]`: Number of requests currently being processed by Unicorn at the start of the request
+* `requests[:active]`: Number of requests currently being processed by the dyno at the start of the request
 * `requests[:queued]`: Number of requests waiting to be processed at the start of the request
 * `queue_time`: Amount of time the current request spent in the queue
 * `addr`: Address of the dyno processing the request